worace/sotm-2018/README.md

 * Co-founded [Geochicas](https://wiki.openstreetmap.org/wiki/GeoChicas)
 * Only 3% of OSM mappers are women! (wow)
 * Women tend to perceive gender-based harassment, men tend to not (instead perceive North American/Euro-centric bias in OSM)
-* Geochicas mapped roads named for women in some cities (high was 8%?)
+* Geochicas [mapped](https://geochicasosm.github.io/lascallesdelasmujeres/) roads named for women in cities, mostly in Latin America (high was 15% in Barcelona)
 * Encouraged push for everyone to ask for gender balance on panels

 ## Validation Of The Users, By The Users, For The Users